 CURRICULUM Goal needs to be to input data once (Curricunet) then from there upload to COCI (once it is available) for state approval and then transfer to PeopleSoft once approved (system of record) to eliminate multiple manual entry PeopleSoft contains the official data about curriculum in order to schedule classes.
-Develop programming to allow PeopleSoft and CurricuNet to share curricular data When COCI mass upload becomes available (development is in progress) use it to upload all curriculum from CurricuNet for approval Use CurricuNet to generate Board agenda items for curriculum (see Gap Recommendation 11) Evaluate the costs/benefits of producing a single catalog (see Gan Recommendation 3) Annually undate the Process Flows and review the process with compute staff: develop any needed faculty and staff training (see Can Recommendation 8) training (see Gap Recommendation 8) Complete the implementation of AINA District wide in a complete the implementation of Aim District-wide in a Elles (Excel/Access (Microsoft Forms (Drophox and other tools using a common set of forms and integrating directly with DeepleSoft.
-Fully lowerage the functions of AIM with Peopleson.
-Fully leverage the functions of Allvi. (and Can Decommandation (9, 11) (see Gap Recommendation 6 & 11) stere DCDS documents (See Can Recommendation 11) Consider use of SAM District wide for assembledation consider use of SAM District-while for accommodation requests (if Ally does not provide this functionality) EURS/CALWUKKS/CAKE Develop an online EUPS/Calvvorks/CARE application that airectly interfaces with PeopleSoft to store the data (see Gap Recommendation 11) Clearly define roles for maintaining student groups to ensure lists are regularly maintained and accurate; assign specific positions to maintain the lists (see Gap
+Develop programming to allow PeopleSoft and CurricuNet to share curricular data When COCI mass upload becomes available (development is in progress) use it to upload all curriculum from CurricuNet for approval Use CurricuNet to generate Board agenda items for curriculum (see Gap Recommendation 11) Evaluate the costs/benefits of producing a single catalog (see Gap Recommendation 3) Annually update the Process Flows and review the process with campus staff; develop any needed faculty and staff training (see Gap Recommendation 8) DSPS Complete the implementation of AIM District-wide in a consistent manner to eliminate the use of Paper Files/Excel/Access/Microsoft Forms/Dropbox and other tools using a common set of forms and integrating directly with PeopleSoft.
+Fully leverage the functions of AIM. (see Gap Recommendation 6 & 11) Select and implement a digital imaging system or use AIM to store DSPS documents (See Gap Recommendation 11) Consider use of SAM District-wide for accommodation requests (if AIM does not provide this functionality) EOPS/CALWORKS/CARE Develop an online EOPS/CalWorks/CARE application that directly interfaces with PeopleSoft to store the data (see Gap Recommendation 11) Clearly define roles for maintaining student groups to ensure lists are regularly maintained and accurate; assign specific positions to maintain the lists (see Gap Recommendation 10)

-Capture all data from application directly into PeopleSoft and eliminate the need for Excel to track data eliminating the need to manually input data and reconcile PeopleSoft & Excel data (see Gap Recommendation 6 & 11) Develop an interface to import SARS data into PeopleSoft Continue training EOPS/CalWorks/CARE staff on the use of BI Tools Group Reports; provide security training & training on ability to create reports to check units enrolled/Financial Aid information to validate eligibility (see Gap Recommendation 5) Select and implement a digital imaging system (See Gap Recommendation 11) FINANCIAL AID Report all student who enroll and whose drop date if after the first class meeting For Poll report Summer as a trailer For Pell, report summer as a trailer For Promise, report Summer as a header Tor Homise, report summer as a neader Implement sync process for creation of fee waiver at each campus: consult Los Rios CCD for their process Report all \$0 promise grants up to 7% of total reported (see Gap Recommendation 1) Continue the implementation of this product consistently District-wide with the ability to share information; setup the storage of documents uniformly for easy access by all Financial Aid departments to better and more consistently serve students Hire a consultant twice a year (or more if needed) who is familiar with PeopleSoft to train staff on performing aid year and semester setup, review system setup and validate processing will be done properly (see Gap Recommendation 1) Develop roles and responsibilities for each department and clearly communicate this to staff and students to avoid confusion and double work (see Gap Recommendation 4) Develop online Financial Aid forms that directly interface with PeopleSoft (see Recommendation 11) Select and implement a digital imaging system for all document storage (See Gap Recommendation 6 & 11) Create audit reports for early validation of data by the campuses (see Gap Recommendation 1 & 5)
+Capture all data from application directly into PeopleSoft and eliminate the need for Excel to track data eliminating the need to manually input data and reconcile PeopleSoft & Excel data (see Gap Recommendation 6 & 11) Develop an interface to import SARS data into PeopleSoft Continue training EOPS/CalWorks/CARE staff on the use of BI Tools Group Reports; provide security training & training on ability to create reports to check units enrolled/Financial Aid information to validate eligibility (see Gap Recommendation 5) Select and implement a digital imaging system (See Gap Recommendation 11) Recommendation 11) FINANCIAL AID Report all student who enroll and whose drop date if after the first class meeting the mat class meeting For Pell, report Summer as a trailer Torren, report summer as a traner For Promise, report Summer as a header Torromse, report summer as a neader Implement sync process for creation of fee waiver at each campus; consult Los Rios CCD for their process campus, consuit tos Mos CCD for their process Report all \$0 promise grants up to 7% of total reported Report all 30 profilise grants up to 7% of total reported (see Gap Recommendation 1) Continue the implementation of this product consistently District-wide with the ability to share information; setup the storage of documents uniformly for easy access by all Financial Aid departments to better and more consistently serve students Hire a consultant twice a year (or more if needed) who is familiar with PeopleSoft to train staff on performing aid year and semester setup, review system setup and validate processing will be done properly (see Gap Recommendation Develop roles and responsibilities for each department and clearly communicate this to staff and students to avoid confusion and double work (see Gap Recommendation 4) Develop online Financial Aid forms that directly interface with PeopleSoft (see Recommendation 11) Select and implement a digital imaging system for all document storage (See Gap Recommendation 6 & 11) Create audit reports for early validation of data by the campuses (see Gap Recommendation 1 & 5)